Shampjeff/nyc_pedestrian_deaths_dashboard/README.md

 Data Visualization and Dashboard of NYC Pedestrian and Cyclist Deaths 2012 - 2019

 Interactive data visualization for pedestrian and cyclist fatalities in New York City using Bokeh.
-As am avid biker and NYC resident, this project was driven by curiousity and search for trends.
+As an avid biker and NYC resident, this project was driven by curiousity and search for trends.

 As of 6/4/2020, this is still a work in progress but a basic mvp is presented.